Devang-Solanki/devang-solanki.github.io/others/SAML.md

 ## Weak Points

+SAML might be complex, but it can be secure if properly impelmented.
+Lets look at some mistake that could lead to disaster.

 ### Flawed Validation

 #### Message Expiration
 SAML messages should contain a timestamp of when the request was issued, when it expires or both.
-If the SAML message never expires or if the expiratioMessage Expiration: SAML messages should contain a timestamp of when the request was issued, when it expires or both.
-If the SAML message never expires or if the expiration is not honored, there is a greater risk of a message falling into the hands of an attacker.
-Check the message for timestamps, such as an IssueInstant or NotOnOrAfter assertion.n is not honored, there is a greater risk of a message falling into the hands of an attacker.
+If the SAML message never expires a malicious user could capture the SAML response and reuse it.
 Check the message for timestamps, such as an IssueInstant or NotOnOrAfter assertion.

 #### SAML Response Forwarding
 An application should only accept a SAML response intended for the SP application.
 If the application does not perform this check, malicous user could pass a valid SAML response genrated for an application to another application and allow it to login.
 The malicous user can get a valid login for application and record it then the user can replay the same message to another application which uses the same IP and login to the that SP application.

 ### Flawed Signature Validation Mechanisim

-The SAML authentication mechanism relies on signature for maintaing its intergrity and if they are not properly implemented this can leads to bypass authentication and account takeover.
-SAML might be complex, but it can be secure if properly impelmented.
+The SAML authentication mechanism relies on signature for maintaing its intergrity and if they are not properly implemented this can leads to authentication bypass or account takeover.

 #### Signature is not verified
 If the ACS is not verifying the signature or not checking if its exist in SAML response a malicous user could try removing the signature value from the SAML response.
 By simply emptying the signature field or removing the field entirely malicious user can bypass security checks.